 Please see below for information on what you will need to prepare and do to get your bank account set up.

-We cannot recommend a particular bank, but there are a good range of banks nearby on Byres Road and Dumbarton Road from which you can choose.
+Please note that International Student Support cannot recommend a particular bank but there are a number of banks located around the university on Byres Road and Dumbarton Road as well as in Glasgow city centre.

 How to open a bank account

 Covid-19 update: Please check for any updates in bank account opening procedures and document requirements with your chosen bank in light of the current circumstances.

 To open an account, you will need:

 - Your passport or National ID card

 - A bank letter, addressed to the bank to which you will apply, containing evidence of your current course of study and UK term-time address.

 Depending on the bank you choose, you may be asked for other documentation.

 Before producing or applying to request a bank letter, please ensure that your UK term-time address is up-to-date.